-Many people hesitate starting a low carb or keto diet because the thought of depriving themselves of satiating foods seems a bit harsh.
-If you are one of these individuals, you can stop stressing.
+Many people hesitate starting a low-carb or keto diet because the thought of giving up these comforting foods seems too harsh.
+If you’re one of these people, you can stop stressing.

-There are plenty of low carb baked goods that you can enjoy on keto.
-Perfect Keto is filled with low carb dessert recipes — and while they shouldn’t make up the bulk of your diet on keto, are perfectly fine to consume in moderation.
+There are plenty of low-carb baked goods that you can enjoy on keto.
+The Perfect Keto blog is filled with low-carb dessert recipes — and while they shouldn’t make up the bulk of your diet on keto, they’re perfectly fine to consume in moderation.

-- The endosperm is the center of the grain which makes up most of the carbohydrates due to its starchy texture.
+- The endosperm is the center of the grain — with its starchy texture it makes up most of the carbohydrates.

 - The germ is where all the nutrients are stored.
-Flour that still has the germ during the milling will be abundant in fiber, vitamins and minerals.
+Flour that still has the germ during milling will be abundant in fiber, vitamins, and minerals.

 What makes white flour different from wheat flour?

 White flour is stripped of the bran and germ.
-It is entirely made up of the endosperm.
-It is stripped of fiber and nutrients, leaving only sugar behind[*].
+It’s entirely made up of the endosperm.
+Because the fiber and nutrients are removed, only non-fiber carbs are left behind[*].

-Wheat flour is made up of the endosperm, germ and bran.
+Wheat flour contains the endosperm, germ, and bran.
 You may see in the store that wheat flour has a shorter shelf life — this is because bran and germ contain fats that tend to spoil quickly.

-Both white and wheat flour are incredibly high carb.
-One serving of all-purpose flour is about a quarter cup, including 23 grams of total carbs, 0 grams of fat and 3 grams of protein[*].
+Both white and wheat flour are incredibly high-carb.
+One serving of all-purpose flour (about a quarter cup) contains 23 grams of total carbs, 0 grams of fat, and 3 grams of protein[*].
 Whole wheat flour contains 22 grams of carbohydrates and 4 grams of protein per 1/4 cup[*].

-A typical keto meal plan will contain 30 grams of carbohydrates for the day.
+A typical keto meal plan contains 30 grams of carbohydrates for the day.
 Therefore, a single serving of flour makes up around 75% of your daily carb intake.

-Luckily, the introduction of gluten-free and keto baking recipes use low carb flour alternatives.
-High-fat, low carb foods like almonds, flaxseed and coconuts are ground into a meal (or flour) to prepare low carb treats.
+Luckily, gluten-free and keto baking recipes use low-carb flour alternatives.
+High-fat, low-carb foods like almonds, flaxseed, and coconuts are ground into a meal (or flour) to prepare low-carb breads, treats, and baked goods.

 Pictured: Dairy Free Cauliflower Keto Pizza Crust

-We’ve heard about all the amazing health benefits of coconut oil, but have you tried coconut flour?
+You’ve heard about all the health benefits of coconut oil, but have you tried coconut flour?
 While there’s a slight taste of coconut, the flour takes on the taste of the other ingredients it’s mixed with.

-It’s low carb count isn’t the only benefit this flour offers.
-Coconut flour is made from the actual pulp of the coconut, getting formed as a by-product during the process of creating coconut milk.
-However, you can make your own coconut flour at home by taking a hydrated coconut pulp and scraping the dry coconut pulp into a food processor.
+However, you can make your own coconut flour at home by taking hydrated coconut pulp and scraping the dry coconut pulp into a food processor.

-This means that not only are you getting real coconut, but you’re getting all the nutritional benefits of the coconut as well.
-Coconut flour is a nutritional powerhouse, providing monounsaturated fatty acids, fiber and other nutrients such as iron, manganese and copper.
+Not only are getting real coconut, but you’re getting all of its nutritional benefits.
+Coconut flour is a nutritional powerhouse, providing monounsaturated fatty acids, fiber, and other nutrients such as iron, manganese, and copper.

 Baking With Coconut Flour

-It’s recommended to use 2 tablespoons of water for every 2 tablespoons of coconut flour, or else you risk the prepared food coming out too dry.
-Coconut flour is also known for being incredibly dense, so don’t be surprised if you see recipe calls for additional eggs (sometimes half a dozen in a single recipe!) to balance out the consistency.
+It’s recommended to use 2 tablespoons of water for every 2 tablespoons of coconut flour.
+Otherwise, you risk your food coming out too dry.
+Coconut flour is also known for being dense, so don’t be surprised if you see recipes call for additional eggs (sometimes half a dozen in a single recipe) to balance out the consistency.

 Recommended coconut flour brands include: